 One of the most recognisable symbols of the US, the American eagle, was chosen as the emblem of the United States of America on June 20th, 1782.

 It was said it was chosen because it had a long life, was strong and majestic and it was believed it could only be found in the United States.

 The eagle is also said to represent freedom.

 The eagle appears on all official seals of the United States, most money (coins and paper) and stamps.

 Undoubtedly one of the most widely known and owned coins in the world.
 This reflects its design, resilience and heritage.
 In practice, it means the investor gets to own an incredibly liquid asset.

 Eagles tend to trade relatively close to spot value, due to their abundance, which makes them desirable for those wanting value rather than numismatic value.

 While the Eagle is VAT exempt, you’d have to venture towards the UK coins to achieve a Capital Gains Tax free collection.
-The obvious comparison is the 1oz Britannia coins, but we’d also recommend looking at variations of the ever-popular Sovereign coin which is tax free and provides the choice between low cost new coins, and higher value historic versions, such as the Young Head Victoria Sovereign.
-Don’t forget that each person in the UK is permitted to make over £11k in annual capital gains without incurring tax, so there’s no reason why you can’t own Foreign gold coins and still be tax efficient.
+The obvious comparison is the 1oz Britannia coins, but we’d also recommend looking at variations of the ever-popular Sovereign coin which is tax free and provides the choice between low-cost new coins, and higher value historic versions, such as the Young Head Victoria Sovereign.
+Don’t forget that each person in the UK is permitted to make over £11k in annual capital gains without incurring tax, so there’s no reason why you can’t own non-UK gold coins and still be tax efficient.